nazna/archived-example-nextjs-redux/README.md

-# Next.js Demo Application
+# example-nextjs-redux

-A demo application for Next.js
+A demo application for Next.js with Redux

 This demo is running on Now, [DEMO](https://nextdemo-akadxjlpwh.now.sh/)